 Dotted Area - Coastal Area

 Alabama's Coastal Area Management Program (ACAMP) was approved and has been in effect since 1979.
-The program regulates various activities on coastal lands and waters seaward of the continuous 10-foot contour in Baldwin and Mobile Counties of Alabama.
+Its purpose is to promote, improve and safeguard the lands and waters located in Alabama's coastal area through a comprehensive and cooperative program designed to preserve, enhance, and develop these valuable resources for present and future generations.
+The enforceable policies of the program regulate various activities on coastal lands and waters seaward of the continuous 10-foot contour in Baldwin and Mobile Counties of Alabama.

-Implementation of the ACAMP is shared by the Alabama Department of Conservation and Natural Resources-Coastal Section
+The ACAMP is a joint effort of the Alabama Department of Conservation and Natural Resources-State Lands Division

-and the ADEM Coastal Section.
-ALDCNR-Coastal Section is responsible for planning activities while the ADEM Coastal Section is responsible for permitting, monitoring and enforcement activities, as detailed in the ADEM Division 8 Coastal Programs Rules (ADEM Admin.
+and the ADEM Coastal Program.
+ALDCNR-SLD is responsible for planning and policy development while ADEM is responsible for permitting, monitoring and enforcement activities, as detailed in the ADEM Division 8 Coastal Programs Rules (ADEM Admin.
 Code R 335-8).

 Other ADEM responsibilities and activities in the coastal area include: